 Along the way I saw a thatched house in the process of being re-thatched.
 Okay, this intrigue may be like a European visitor pulling to the side of a Florida road to view an alligator, but seeing this up close and personal was pretty nifty.

-Other sites along the way included a walk around the 16th century built Dunguaire Castle.
+Other sites along the way included a walk around the 16th century built opens in a new windowDunguaire Castle.
 The tower house, which overlooks Galway Bay, was built by the O’Hynes clan in 1520.
+If I come back to Ireland, I want to have a proper look around Galway and stay in a luxury hotel like the twelve, hotel in galway.
+It would be so special!
 Today, the restored castle reflects life from the 16th century through today.
 Although I didn’t get to taste it, I’m told April to October, the castle offers an amazing banquet with locally sourced food.

 Wishes were made at Pinnacle Well in Ballyvaughan, County Clare.
 A spring fills the stone basin which was built in 1860.
 Visitors to the well are invited to fill their water bottles with the fresh water, too.